EierBattle/CuteDragon/README.md

-### Cards
+### Negative Effect Cards
+- Terrified
+    - Can't play anything this turn if this is in your hand
-- "OMG I'm scared"
+- I'm hurt!
-    - Does nothing
-- "I just peed my pants"
-    - Does nothing productive
+    - Play this card and lose 1 health

 ![permalink setting demo](https://i.imgur.com/PN8TmMI.gif)

 ideas for later:
-- card effects that effect things next turn (yuor cards or later)
+- card effects that effect things next turn (your cards or others)
-- never poop in a box